eko/monday/README.md

 ✅ Hot reload your applications automatically when a change is made locally

-✅ Port-forward an application on Kubernetes (targeting a pod via label) or over SSH
+✅ Port-forward an application locally using a remote one on Kubernetes (targeting a pod via label) or over SSH

+✅ Forward traffic of a remote application over SSH locally (see forward type ssh-remote)

 ✅ Auto reconnect when a port-forward connection is lost